michael-takyi23/Aduane-Fie/README.md

    - Usability Testing: Evaluate the user interface and experience, ensuring that it is intuitive and easy to navigate.

    - Security Testing: Ensure that the system is secure, particularly focusing on authentication and data protection.
 For example: Test that only authenticated users can access specific features like viewing or canceling their bookings.

+## Deployment

+This project is deployed on Heroku.
+To deploy your own instance:

+1. Create a new Heroku app
+2. Set up the necessary environment variables in Heroku's config vars
+3. Connect your GitHub repository to the Heroku app
+4. Enable automatic deploys or manually deploy your main branch

+## Future Enhancements

+- Implement a review system for customers
+- Add a more detailed staff dashboard with analytics
+- Integrate a payment system for pre-booking payments or deposits
+- Implement a loyalty program for regular customers

+## Contributing

+Contributions to Aduanepa-Fie are welcome!
+Please follow these steps:

+1. Fork the repository
+2. Create a new branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.